2008–09 Stoke City F.C. season: League Cup

 Stoke manager Tony Pulis made a large number of changes for the game at Cheltenham to give the Stoke side a largely reserve look.
-It turned out to an entertaining game as Stoke opened the scoring at the beginning of the second half through a Glenn Whelan freekick.
+It turned out to be an entertaining game as Stoke opened the scoring at the beginning of the second half through a Glenn Whelan free kick.
 It was 2–0 three minutes later when Richard Cresswell outpaced the Cheltenham defence and rounded Robins keeper Shane Higgs.
 Ashley Vincent gave Cheltenham hope before Jon Parkin sealed the win for Stoke.
-Alex Russell scored a consolation for the home side deep in to added time.
+Alex Russell scored a consolation for the home side deep into added time.

 Stoke took on Championship side Reading in the third round of the League Cup and took the lead through Pericard after nine minutes.
-James Henry pulled the Royals level from the spot before Sidibé but Stoke back in front.
-However Henry scored again to send the tie into extra time.
-There was no more goals meaning the a penalty shootout would be required, Leroy Lita missed his decisive spot kick and Stoke went through.
+James Henry pulled the Royals level from the spot before Sidibé put Stoke back in front.
+However, Henry scored again to send the tie into extra time.
+There were no more goals, meaning a penalty shootout would be required.
+Royals forward Leroy Lita missed the decisive spot kick and Stoke went through.

 Rotherham United made it through to face City in the fourth round and posed an early threat to a largely reserve Stoke side in what was a bright opening 10 minutes by the League Two side.
-However City took control of the game and took the lead after 21 minutes though another Whelan freekick which left Andy Warrington with no chance of saving.
+However, City took control of the game and took the lead after 21 minutes through another Whelan free kick which left Andy Warrington with no chance of saving.
 Stoke sealed their place in the quarter final of the League Cup for the first time since 1978 when Danny Pugh scored his first goal for the club.

-Stoke faced Derby in the quarters and it proved to be very frustrating night for the home side as with just ten seconds remaining Rob Styles adjudged former Ram Andy Griffin to have handled the ball inside the penalty area in the 93rd minute, and Nathan Ellington stepped up to send Derby through.
+Stoke faced Derby in the quarters and it proved to be a very frustrating night for the home side as, with just ten seconds remaining Rob Styles adjudged former Ram Andy Griffin to have handled the ball inside the penalty area in the 93rd minute, and Nathan Ellington stepped up to send Derby through.